kontorol/kmc-ng/docs/kontorol-internal-docs/publish-kmc-ng-solution.md

 # Publish KMCng

-The following document will guide you how to deploy a KMCng solution which is based on two repositories [kmc-ng](https://github.com/kaltura/kmc-ng) and [kaltura-ng](https://github.com/kaltura/kaltura-ng).
+The following document will guide you how to deploy a KMCng solution which is based on two repositories [kmc-ng](https://github.com/kontorol/kmc-ng) and [kontorol-ng](https://github.com/kontorol/kontorol-ng).

-> **IMPORTANT NOTICE BEFORE YOU BEGIN**: If you are a user which is not an employee of Kaltura, you would probably want to run the flow to create a deployable version as described in the [readme.md > deploy standalond application](../readme.md)
+> **IMPORTANT NOTICE BEFORE YOU BEGIN**: If you are a user which is not an employee of Kontorol, you would probably want to run the flow to create a deployable version as described in the [readme.md > deploy standalond application](../readme.md)
 >
-> This document is used to deploy KMC-ng solution to Kaltura servers.
+> This document is used to deploy KMC-ng solution to Kontorol servers.

 ## Pre-requisite 1: Make sure your machine is setup correctly
-1. You must make sure that you have **publish permissions** to NPM for `@kaltura-ng` librarires
+1. You must make sure that you have **publish permissions** to NPM for `@kontorol-ng` librarires
-2. You must make sure that you have **write permissions** to Github for both [kmc-ng](https://github.com/kaltura/kmc-ng) and [kaltura-ng](https://github.com/kaltura/kaltura-ng).
+2. You must make sure that you have **write permissions** to Github for both [kmc-ng](https://github.com/kontorol/kmc-ng) and [kontorol-ng](https://github.com/kontorol/kontorol-ng).
 3. You must have NPM version 5 or above installed (run `npm -v` to check current version)

 ## Pre-requisite 2: Test the kmc-ng production version